LAND BASED YOGA

 Yoga for Weight Loss page to find out more or if you are ready to purchase the program or would like pricing info, please visit our registration page.

-To find out more or register for the teens course, visit our Mindful Yoga for Teen Anxiety page.
-Adult course registration coming soon.
+To find out more or register for the teen or adult anxiety course, visit Red Head Yoga.

 WHAT IS A YOGA CLASS THEME OR PERSONAL PRACTICE THEME?
 A yoga class/personal practice theme is a way to make your practice more than asanas.
 It's a way to immerse yourself and your students in yogic philosophy and teachings by just sprinkling in little tidbits that tie a practice together beautifully.
 It's a way of reminding yourself and your students that class is about more than postures and that how we act outside the yoga studio should reflect our yogic lifestyle and beliefs.
 It's a way to help us maintain that calm that we feel after class throughout the rest of our week.